-Every summer, gnats infest millions of homes in America.
-They ruin your food, eat your plants, and can spread diseases.
-Although gnats only live for about a week, they can reproduce quickly and in large numbers.
-Today, we’re going to share with you our three step method on how to get rid of gnats.
+Every summer, gnats infest millions of homes.
+They ruin your food, eat your plants, and spread disease.
+Although gnats only live for about a week, they can reproduce quickly and in very large numbers.
+Preventing and getting rid of gnats is easy with the right tools and know-how.
+It only takes three steps to get rid of gnats infesting your home.

 Gnats are any species of small flying insects.
-They often form in larger swarms called clouds, where they mate at dusk.
-These insects love moist environments and thrive between 75 to 80 degrees Fahrenheit.
-This is why southern states like West Virginia often have the worst infestations.
+You’ll see them in large swarms called clouds.
+This is where they mate at dusk.
+These insects love moist environments and thrive between 75 to 80 degrees.
+This is why southern states often have the worst infestations.
 Dealing with them can be frustrating and can seem never-ending.
-We’re going to share with you the ultimate guide to keep Gnats out of your home and off of your plants!
+This guide shows you how to easily keep gnats out of your home and off of your plants.

 To get rid of gnats, all you need to do is:

 - Eliminate the source

 - Prevent future infestations

 Gnats are fungal-loving insects.
 They need lots of heat and moisture and are most active at night.
 Gnats feed on plants and will hatch eggs in the soil, which can rot roots.
 Gnats don’t use their sense of smell to find these moist spots.
 Instead, gnats use their antennae to find the most ideal spot to lay eggs.